 About the programme

-We take between 70 and 80 students a year from a variety of countries and professional backgrounds, and in nine months of full-time study teach the tools, skills and values that a journalist in the digital age requires.
+We take between 70 and 80 students a year from a variety of countries and regions around the world and professional backgrounds, and in nine months of full-time study teach the tools, skills and values that a journalist in the digital age requires.
 Many of our students have come from other professions and have taken this course to embark on new careers as journalists.

 The JMSC offers sequences of at least three courses in business journalism.
 Students who successfully complete a sequence will receive a certificate in the subject area.